|

 Note: The text for the comment should not go past position 71.
 Remember, a non-space in position 72 indicates a continuation.

 A job step defines the program to run and is created by using the EXEC statement.
 There may be one step or many steps within a job.
 The step name should be in positions 3-n (for a maximum of eight characters) followed by a space.
-The following is an example of a JCL statement that defines a step within a job.
+The following is an example of a JCL statement that defines a step within a job and executes a program.

 //STEPID01 EXEC PGM=IEFBR14